kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/enforce_job_management/manage_jobs_without_queue_name.md

 ## Expected Behavior

 In all namespaces that match the namespace selector, any Workloads submitted without a queue-name label will be suspended.
-These Workloads will not be considered for admission by Kueue unless they are edited to have a queue-name label.
+These Workloads will not be considered for admission by Kueue until they are edited to have the queue-name label.